devshola/Solidity-Errors/README.md

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
 The contract has 3 functions as listed below.

-- vote: allows the voters that has been added at the constructor level to vote.
+- ```vote```: allows the voters that has been added at the constructor level to vote.
 If voted before, you cannot vote again and you cannot vote before the voter before you.
-- voters: This function allows for a voter to be searched for.
+- ```voters```: This function allows for a voter to be searched for.
-- indexing: finds the address of a voter by it's position.
+- ```indexing```: finds the address of a voter by it's position.

 ## Getting Started